Sheriff: At least 8 killed in plane collision at Idaho lake

 Sheriff’s Lt.
 Ryan Higgins said the recovered bodies had not been identified.

-Witnesses told news outlets they saw the two airplanes flying toward each other and colliding in midair, then plunging a few hundred feet into the lake.
+Witnesses told news outlets they saw the two airplanes flying towards each other and colliding in mid-air, then plunging a few hundred feet into the lake.